Masoule/OVOX/README.md

 8. Frontend waveforms

-OVOX uses Wavesurfer librarty to generate frontend waveforms for the tracks.
+OVOX uses Wavesurfer library to generate frontend waveforms for the tracks.
 Once the track component is mounted, the Wavesurfer is loaded on the track calling it by the id.

 ```Javascript
 componentDidMount() {